 The aggregate capital supply and labor are denoted by \beq \eeq In the Huggett model \cite{huggett1993risk}, each agent can borrow or lend at interest rate $r$ while the aggregate capital is fixed to the value $B$.
 The recursive equilibrium in a stationary Huggett model is then summarized by the system

 with the equilibrium $r$ determined by the implicit coupling condition \beq (iii_H)\qquad \mathcal{K}[r^*]=K[m^{(r^*)}]=B. \eeq In the Aiyagari model \eqref{Aiyagari}, the asset $x$ is interpreted as homogeneous physical capital.
 The total factor of productivity (TFP) and the capital depreciation rate are respectively denoted by $A$ and $\delta$.
-The production in the economy is described using the Cobb-Douglas production function $\textbf{F}$ such that $\textbf{F}(K,N)=AK^{\alpha}N^{1-\alpha}$ with $0<\alpha<1$ and where $K$ is the aggregate capital and $N$ is the aggregate labor.
-At any given interest rate $r$, the producer chooses a level of capital demand $\mathcal{K}_d[r]$ such that
+The production in the economy is described using the Cobb-Douglas production function $\textbf{F}$ such that $\textbf{F}(K,N)=AK^{\alpha}N^{1-\alpha}$ with $0<\alpha<1$ and where $K$ is the aggregate capital and $N$ is the aggregate labor. {}{The profit of the producer is $\textbf{F}(K,N)-(r+\delta)K-wN$ where $w$ is the wage.
+Here we normalize the wage to unity, i.e. $w=1$.} Then, at any given interest rate $r$, the producer chooses a level of capital demand $\mathcal{K}_d[r]$ such that